M

 2. Spain

-With so many sights, sounds, and tastes to discover, your digital nomad life in Spain will never fall short of excitement and adventure.
-Do you want to visit Gaudi’s buildings after work hours?
-Go for it!
+Your digital nomad life in Spain will never fall short of excitement and adventure, with so many sights, sounds, and tastes to discover.
+Do you want to visit Gaudí’s buildings after work hours?
+Go for it.
 Do you fancy hanging out with friends over a jar of sangria? ¡Diviértete!

-While most digital nomads in Spain stay in big cities like Madrid and Barcelona, you can also opt to base yourself in smaller, laid-back towns like Valencia, Seville, and Malaga.
-The cost of living in this country is also more affordable compared to its neighboring countries ($1,800 to 2,000 USD per month), and you can easily find accommodation starting from $250 USD.
+Most digital nomads in Spain stay in big cities like Madrid and Barcelona, but you can also opt to base yourself in smaller, laid-back towns like Valencia, Seville, and Malaga.
+The cost of living in this country is also more affordable compared to its neighboring countries ($1,400 to $2,200 USD per month), and you can easily find accommodation starting from $250 USD.

 Ready to get started teaching English in Spain?
-Visit Bridge’s RVF Preferred Employment Partner page to learn more about RVF International, which places teachers in schools across Spain.
+Learn more about RVF International, which places teachers in schools across Spain.

 3. Japan